Low carb oatmeal may sound like an impossibility, but if you plan carefully, it can even help reduce your glucose spikes. The key is to use oat bran.

 Oat bran nutrition is off the charts compared to other grains and it won’t spike your blood sugar like many grain options.
-I personally love cream of oats variety of oat bran, which is a tasty sub for the less-nutritious cream of wheat.
-It is easy to make low carb oatmeal recipes with oat bran too.
+I personally love the cream of oats variety of oat bran, which is a tasty sub for the less-nutritious cream of wheat.
+It is easy to make low-carb oatmeal recipes with oat bran too.

 Learn why you can include oat bran even if you are limiting carbohydrates.
 First, find out what oats really are and how they found their way into our homo sapiens diet.